Aeronut Park Balloonport

 Aeronut Park Balloonport (FAA LID: 13M) is a public-use balloon airport located four nautical miles (7 km) east of the central business district of Howell, a city in Livingston County, Michigan, United States.
-It is privately owned by James H. Pratt.

-Note: As of Aug 2020, the balloon port has been sold and is abandoned.
-JP.

 Facilities and aircraft

-Aeronut Park Balloonport has one runway designated B1 with a 900 x 250 ft (274 x 76 m) turf surface.
+Aeronut Park Balloonport has one runway, designated B1 with a 900 x 250 ft (274 x 76 m) turf surface.

 For the 12-month period ending December 31, 2015, the aircraft has 10 operations per year, all general aviation.
 For the same time period, 1 aircraft is based on the field, a single-engine airplane.